Skip to Content

 You will easily know when this is about to occur as you will notice the clumps of fur falling from your GSD.
 His coat won’t look too great for a while, and it may look a little shabby, but it will grow back quickly and look even better.

-A GSD After Being Groomed.
-Do German Shepherds Shed A Lot?
+A GSD After Being Groomed

 My German Shepherd blowing her coat